pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 Typical examples are:

 + A higher-order function where one parameter is fixed to a concrete top-level function, inline lambda, or record-access function such as `.fieldName`.
-+ A function that destructures a single-constructor custom type, where the specialized variant can receive inner fields directly instead of receiving the wrapped outer value.
++ A function that destructures a single-constructor choice type, where the specialized variant can receive inner fields directly instead of receiving the wrapped outer value.
 + A recursive or mutually recursive function where the compiler needs a named specialized variant to preserve recursion while removing or reshaping specialized parameters.

 The defining properties are: